-Abstracts for Poster and Platform Sessions during the 2018 Annual Meeting will be accepted between August 15 and October 9, 2017.
-The deadline has been extended to Monday, October 9 from the traditional deadline of October 7 since October 7 falls on a Saturday.Submit an Abstract
+Abstracts for Poster and Platform Sessions during the 2018 Annual Meeting were accepted from August 15 to October 9, 2017.

 All abstract submissions must be made electronically.
 The system is designed for those who will be paying their abstract fee by credit card and who have access to the internet.
 A confirmation/receipt page is provided online; please print a copy for your records.
 NOTE: Abstract confirmations are not emailed to you by the abstract system.